postmanlabs/labs-docs/src/pages/docs/postman/collections/sharing-collections.md

 Select this option to share a collection to another workspace or with a workspace member.
 If shared to a team workspace, the collection will be visible to others in the team.

-After you have shared the collection, you can set your default permissions.
+You can set default permissions on a shared collection.
 You can assign a view-only or edit-only permission to the whole team, or you can grant individual user permissions to each team member.
 The **Manage Roles** modal will automatically appear at the end of the collection sharing process.

 > Refer to [Roles and permissions](/docs/postman/collaboration/roles-and-permissions/#collection-roles) for more information on role-based user permissions.